QuentinRa/blog.quentinra.dev/special/it/index.md

   * make some notes about the rules
   * if you don't understand something, skip it
 * read the subject again,
   * try drawing the screen as if you were planning to make a graphical version
   * try playing the game you draw, do not skip anything
   * by doing so, you may find a lot of things like what functions are needed and what are their parameters
 * **COMMENT YOUR CODE** (you may use [doxygen](../../tools/doxygen/index.md))
 * think about the names (try making sure everyone will use the same kind of names, so we don't have a map_create and a staff_new... or that we don't add newStaff and create_map...)
-  * we used the ``file_name_aFunctionName``
-  kind of syntax like in ``map.h`` we would
+  * we used the `file_name_aFunctionName` kind of syntax like in ``map.h`` we would have `ErrorCode map_endTurn(Map *m);`
-    have ``ErrorCode map_endTurn(Map *m);``
   * note that we are returning Codes instead of a boolean so that we can easily log/translate the errors

 You should think by now about what you are planning to do in the lot_c, because it will impact how you will code your lot_a and your lot_b.

 * will you translate your game?
-* will you have different graphical interface? (ex: a terminal one and a graphical one)
+* will you have a different graphical interface? (ex: a terminal one and a graphical one)
   * if you do, try to think if you should add some methods like ``interface_init`` or ``interface_close`` that may be used by graphical engines to set up themselves
 * will you add some new functionalities later? if yes, then make your main so you won't have to change it.
 * ...

 <hr class="sl">

 ## Lot_b

 * const.h: we define inside **all our constants** and in  **const.c** we set all global constants/variables like an array of xxx (staffs/machines/...).
-* don't forget to test the interface
-  (write using sentences what you did)
+* don't forget to test the interface (write using sentences what you did)
 * And note some "missing" types.
 If you are using an array of 4 cases **a lot of times**, then maybe that's a type that you must create.

 You may use NCurses to make your interface.
 It's quite easy to use and should improve your grade

 * course [here](../../info/c#using-ncurses)
-* if a teacher is complaining (that should not be the case since Dimitri WATEL allowed it)
+* if a teacher is complaining (that should not be the case, since Dimitri WATEL allowed it)
   * NCurses is available on the ENSIIE computers
   * he only has to ssh and compile/run your code
   * or he may use docker